Go to Next Chapter -- Return to Contents/Index

 “Yes,”

-Tanya cried from below, “kill her before its too late!”
+Tanya cried from below, “kill her before it’s too late!”

 But